b-harvest/axelmon/README.md

 # but if program alerts, and operator forget it, node will be keep unhealthy state.
 #
 # to prevent this accident, program will send alerts if there is no alert record,
 # or alert record which already exists is over than `resend_duration`.
+#
+# if not set, it'll set as 24h.
 resend_duration = "24h"

 [alerts.telegram]